 The Company and its subsidiaries file tax returns in the United States, California, New Jersey, Texas and various foreign jurisdictions.
 During the fourth quarter of 2018, the Company was notified that it was selected for audit of the 2016 tax year by the U.S. Internal Revenue Service (the "IRS").
 The audit was subsequently expanded to also include the 2017, 2018 and 2019 tax years.
 On October 12, 2021, the Company received notification from the IRS that it had completed the audit process for all tax years with no changes made to the Company's previously reported tax.
-The Company is no longer subject to state income tax examinations for years prior to 2017.
-No other jurisdictions are currently examining any income tax returns of the Company.
+The Company is no longer subject to state income tax examinations for years prior to 2018.
+The Company is not aware of any other jurisdictions that are currently examining any income tax returns of the Company.